akku1139/aosp-mirror_platform_docs_source.android.com/en/compatibility/tests/development/test-mapping.md

 containing the TEST_MAPPING file).
 In above example, test `CtsWindowManagerDeviceTestCases` will run in presubmit only when any java file starts with Window or Activity, which exists in the same directory of the TEST_MAPPING file or any of its sub directories, is changed.
-Note that `\` needs to escaped as it's in a JSON file.
+Backslashes \ need to be escaped as they are in a JSON file.

 The **imports** attribute allows you to include tests in other TEST_MAPPING files without copying the content.
 Note that the TEST_MAPPING files in the parent directories of the imported path will also be included.
+Test Mapping allows nested imports; this means two TEST_MAPPING files can import each other, and Test Mapping is able to properly merge the included tests.

 The **options** attribute contains additional TradeFed command line options.
-In the above example, only tests with annotation `Presubmit` will run in presubmit;
-all tests will run in postsubmit.

 To get a complete list of available options for a given test, run: